 That being said, let me deconstruct the definition of distance I just gave you.
 Every year in class, I do the same moronic demonstration where I start at one side of the lecture table and walk to the other side and then ask "How far have I gone?"
 Look at the diagram below and then answer the question.

 There are two ways to answer this question.
 On the one hand, there's the sum of the smaller motions that I made: two meters east, two meters south, two meters west; resulting in a total walk of six meters.
 On the other hand, the end point of my walk is two meters to the south of my starting point.
 So which answer is correct?
 Well, both.
 The question is ambiguous and depends on whether the questioner meant to ask for the distance or displacement.

 Let's clarify by defining each of these words more precisely.
 Distance is a scalar measure of the interval between two locations measured along the actual path connecting them.
 Displacement is a vector measure of the interval between two locations measured along the shortest path connecting them.

-How far does the earth travel in one year?
-In terms of distance, quite far (the circumference of the earth's orbit is nearly one trillion meters), but in terms of displacement, not far at all (zero, actually).
-At the end of a year's time the earth is right back where it started from.
+How far does the Earth travel in one year?
+In terms of distance, quite far (the circumference of the Earth's orbit is nearly one trillion meters), but in terms of displacement, not far at all (in some respects, zero).
+At the end of a year's time the Earth is right back where it started from.
 It hasn't gone anywhere.